HL7/fhir-pacio-adi/input/pagecontent/security_privacy_consent.md

 2. Implementers of this Implementation Guide **SHALL** support [SMART on FHIR App Launch Framework](http://hl7.org/fhir/smart-app-launch/index.html) and **MAY** support [SMART on FHIR Backend Services](https://hl7.org/fhir/uv/bulkdata/authorization/index.html).
 3. Implementers of this Implementation Guide **SHOULD** support SMART on FHIR Authorization best practices Transport Security section found [here](https://docs.smarthealthit.org/authorization/best-practices/#11--transport-security).
 4. Implementers of this Implementation Guide **SHOULD** support mutually authenticated TLS.
 5. Server implementations that expect to support browser-based javascript applications SHOULD enable [Cross-Origin Resource Sharing (CORS)](https://www.w3.org/TR/cors/) for REST operations.
 Many client web-based apps use javascript for API calls which requires CORS.
-However, CORS could present security concerns if not implemented correctly or is not continually updated as new security issues are found and addressed.
+However, CORS could present security concerns if not implemented correctly or not updated as new security issues are found and addressed.
 Implementers of CORS **SHOULD** consider advice about CORS from sources such as [Enable-CORS](http://enable-cors.org/) and [Moesif blog on Guide to CORS Pitfalls](https://www.moesif.com/blog/technical/cors/Authoritative-Guide-to-CORS-Cross-Origin-Resource-Sharing-for-REST-APIs/)

 ##### Authentication and Authorization Requirements
 1. Implementations **SHOULD** consider the SMART on FHIR Best Practices in Authorization found [here](https://docs.smarthealthit.org/authorization/best-practices/)